 flex-grow different values can be assigned in order to cause one item to shrink faster than others — an item with a higher value set for

-flex-shrink will shrink faster that its siblings that have lower values.
+flex-shrink will shrink faster than its siblings that have lower values.

 The minimum size of the item will be taken into account while working out the actual amount of shrinkage that will happen, which means that flex-shrink has the potential to appear less consistent than flex-grow in behavior.
 We’ll therefore take a more detailed look at how this algorithm works in the article Controlling Ratios of items along the main axis.